waldo2188/DatatableBundle/README.md

                         array(
                             "Name"          => 'x.name',                        // Declaration for fields:
                             "Address"        => 'x.address',                    //      "label" => "alias.field_attribute_for_dql"
-                            "total"         => 'COUNT(x.people) as total'       // Use SQL commands, you must always define an alias
+                            "Total"         => 'COUNT(x.people) as total',      // Use SQL commands, you must always define an alias
-                            "sub"           => '(SELECT i FROM ... ) as sub'    // you can set sub DQL request, you MUST ALWAYS define an alias
+                            "Sub"           => '(SELECT i FROM ... ) as sub',   // you can set sub DQL request, you MUST ALWAYS define an alias
                             "_identifier_"  => 'x.id')                          // you have to put the identifier field without label.
 Do not replace the "_identifier_"
                         )
                 ->setWhere(                                                     // set your dql where statement 'x.address = :address',
                      array('address' => 'Paris')
                 )
-                ->setOrder("x.created", "desc")                                 // it's also possible to set the default order
+                ->setOrder("x.created", "desc");                                // it's also possible to set the default order
-                ->setHasAction(true);                                           // you can disable action column from here by setting "false".
 }

 /**
  * Grid action
+ * @Route("/", name="datatable")
  * @return Response
  */
 public function gridAction()